devnull-cz/c-prog-lang/modules/typedef.md

 by the C standard itself are based on even basic types.
 For example, `size_t`, see its definition in `/usr/include/sys/types.h`.

-You can also created new type names using type names you created before.
+You can also create new type names using type names you created before, see below.

 `typedef` is used as follows: